 WHO Guidelines are continuously reviewed and updated – New parameters will be updated when published data is available.

 These parameters should be considered as a “whole sample” and alongside female investigations.

 Recent periods of illness, stress or prescribed/un-prescribed drugs (including steroids/chemotoxic/radiotherapy) can all affect the quality of a semen sample.
 Complete production and ejaculation of spermatozoa takes approximately 70-90 days.
 Therefore repeat semen analyses, 3 months after exposure to these variables could be beneficial.

 Please call the Andrology Unit on 01482 388948 if you require assistance with the interpretation of results.

 Patients who may qualify for NHS funding can be referred to the subfertility clinic at Hull Royal Infirmary.
 Those patients who may not qualify for funding or wish to be seen as private patients can be referred to the Hull IVF Unit.
 We are able to refer patients who may need further investigations to an Urologist if advisable.
 Getting Started

 Post-vasectomy semen analysis:

-A team of fully trained embryologists carry out Post Vasectomy semen evaluations to confirm the presence or absence of sperm.
-All samples are analysed in accordance to standards set by the British Andrology Society (BAS), to promote best practice.
-Guidelines state that if no sperm are seen by direct microscopy, the centrifugate should also be examined for the presence or absence of spermatozoa.
-The BAS also recommends that initial assessment should be undertaken 12 weeks post vasectomy and after the patient has produced at least 20 ejaculates.
-Patients should be advised to continue contraception until the consultant is satisfied with the results.
+A team of fully trained Embryologists and an Andrologist carry out Post Vasectomy semen evaluations to confirm the presence or absence of sperm.
+All samples are analysed in accordance to the latest standards set by the Association of Biomedical Andrologists, the British Andrology Society and the British Association of Urological Surgeons to promote best practice.
+The Guidelines recommend that initial assessment should be undertaken a minimum of 12 weeks post vasectomy and after the patient has produced at least 20 ejaculates.
+Patients should be advised to continue contraception until clearance is granted Hancock et al. (2016).